 Add minced garlic, smoked paprika, cayenne pepper, ginger, cloves, black pepper, and parsley, and fry for 1 minute.

 Step 3 – add tomatoes

-Add your tomato paste to the pot and fry for a couple minutes, then pour in the canned tomatoes with the liquid.
-Add honey (or sugar), apple cider vinegar, salt.
-At this stage you can adjust the sugar levels.
-Stir the mixture and bring to a simmer.
+Add your tomato paste to the pot and fry for a couple of minutes, then pour in the canned tomatoes with the liquid.
+Add honey (or sugar), apple cider vinegar, and salt.
+At this stage, you can adjust the sugar levels.
+Stir the mixture and bring it to a simmer.

 Step 4 – simmer for 20 minutes

-Let your tomato mixture simmer on low-medium heat for 20-30 minutes until you see that it reduced to a desired consistency.
+Let your tomato mixture simmer on low-medium heat for 20-30 minutes until you see that it reduced to the desired consistency.
 Mix occasionally to prevent burning.
 Add salt, pepper, and sugar to taste!

-You can strain your ketchup or blend for a smoother texture.
+You can strain your ketchup or blend it for a smoother texture.
 Any blender will work, if you are using a standing blender then make sure you cover the top with the lid and blend little batches at a time because the ketchup is hot.
-Immersion blender work just as well and required less dishes!
+The immersion blender works just as well and required fewer dishes!
 Store in a glass jar in the fridge for up to 1 month.